DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/11-11 Narrative Meeting Notes.md

 These rooms mark the end of each area in the game.
 This should be acknowledged by the dialogue.

+Each boss room has two types of dialogue interactions:
+-

 ### Boss Room 1 Enter (For the First Time)
-- This rooms seems more dangerous than the others.
+- An Ally: This rooms seems more dangerous than the others.
-- The amount of residual mana is much higher.
+- Allister: The amount of residual mana is much higher.
-- Be careful
+- An Ally: Be careful

 ### Boss Room 1 Clear (For the First Time)
 -

 ### Boss Room 2 Enter (For the First Time)
-- I'm geetin
+- I'm getting the same feeling I was before

 ### Boss Room 2 Clear (For the First Time)
 -